ciso360ai/website/data/blog/security-policy.md

 ## What you can expect from us
 When you choose to share your contact information with us, we commit to coordinating with you as openly and as quickly as possible.

-- Within 3 business days, we will acknowledge that your report has been received.
+- Within 3 business days, we will acknowledge that your report has been received. **Note, we reserve the right to not respond to out of scope findings, especially "beg" bounties.**
 - To the best of our ability, we will confirm the existence of the vulnerability to you and be as transparent as possible about what steps we are taking during the remediation process, including on issues or challenges that may delay resolution.
 - We will maintain an open dialogue to discuss issues.